 How the money laundering rules affect you

-You may not have given much thought to money laundering – after all, you just want to buy or sell your home!
+You may not have given much thought to money laundering and conveyancing – after all, you just want to buy or sell your home!
 But did you know:

 - * Money laundering is the third biggest industry in the world